kormax/apple-vas/README.md

 - This document is based on reverse-engineering efforts done without any access to original protocol specification.
 Consider all information provided here as an educated guess that is not officially cofirmed;
 - If you find any mistakes/typos or have extra information to add, feel free to raise an issue or create a pull request;
-- Information provided here is intended for educational and personal purposes only.
+- Information provided here is intended for educational and personal use only.
 I assume no responsibility for you using the document for any other purposes.
-For use in commercial applications you have to contact Apple and pass all required certifications.
+For use in commercial applications you have to contact Apple through official channels and pass all required certifications.

 # References